 I am working for the NIH at the Phoenix-NIDDK branch as the Chief of the Unit on Energy Physiology.
 So full time clinical research and fellowship director for the visiting fellows learning about clinical research.
 I also do a volunteer Endocrine clinic 1/2 day a week at Phoenix Indian Medical Center.

 I’m an Associate professor of Medicine in the Division of Endocrinology at Columbia University Medical Center (CUMC).
 My position entails a combination of clinical research, teaching and caring for patients with metabolic bone diseases and other endocrine disorders.
-My research focuses on 1) racial differences in bone macro- and microstructure and 2) primary hyperparathyroidism.
+My research focuses on 1) racial differences in bone macro- and microstructure, 2) primary hyperparathyroidism and 3) genetics of osteoporosis.
 My clinical activities involve caring for patients in the Metabolic Bone Diseases Unit at Columbia with a variety of disorders including primary hyperparathyroidism, postmenopausal and glucocorticoid-induced osteoporosis, idiopathic osteoporosis, hypoparathyroidism, Paget’s disease, fibrous dysplasia, osteomalacia and osteopetrosis.
 I have a number of academic responsibilities including teaching Endocrine pathophysiology to medical students; serving as a preceptor for 3rd year medical students during their Medicine Clerkship and to Endocrine Fellows in Endocrine Clinic; and attending on the Endocrinology consult services with residents and fellows.